Shaurya Aur Anokhi Ki Kahani: Training

 Debattama Saha who was cast as Anokhi preparing for which she said, "Punjabi as a language was new to me so I had to work hard on that.
 I improved my skills during various workshops I attended".

 Filming

 Based on the backdrop of Punjab, the series is mainly filmed at the sets at Film City in Mumbai while the initial sequences were shot in Patiala in early December 2020.

 On 13 April 2021, Chief Minister of Maharashtra, Uddhav Thackeray announced a sudden curfew due to increased COVID-19 cases, while the production halted from 14 April 2021.
 Soon, the team of the series decided to move their shooting location to Goa until the next hearing.
 After the sudden lockdown in Goa, the crew further shifted to Hyderabad to continue with their shooting until the next hearing.

 Release

 The first promo of the series was released on 2 December 2020 featuring the leads Debattama Saha and Karanvir Sharma.

-Cancellation

-Shaurya Aur Anokhi Ki Kahani garnered average ratings but was the slot leader from its inception till May 2021.